Structure Cleaning After a Fire

-On Thursday, October 12, 2017 we will host a series of three Continuing Education (C.E.)
-Classes for insurance professionals and property managers at Bavarian Inn Lodge of Frankenmuth.
+On Thursday, February 6, 2020 SERVPRO® of Saginaw will host a series of two Continuing Education (C.E.)
+Classes for insurance professionals and property managers at our Saginaw facility.

-There is no cost to attend, but seating is limited.
-Please RSVP to Neena at email@example.com or by calling (989) 752.8644.
+There is no cost to attend and lunch is provided.
+Please RSVP to Meghan at email@example.com.